swichers/code-management-scripts/docs/git-overlap.md

 # git-overlap

 Checks the provided commit range to determine which commits modify files that were modified in an earlier commit.
 This is a very shallow check which does not account for functional or thematic dependencies.
 It should be considered a starting point for further investigation.
-It was created to illustrate problems with developer workflows not following proper branching techniques.

 e.g.
 * Commit 1